Ashburton, New Zealand: Horse racing

 The Ashburton Raceway is a horse racing venue that includes both a 1500 metre long trotting track and an 1800 metre long galloping track.
 There is also a Harness Racing Museum located at the racecourse.
 The racecourse is located off State Highway 1 at the northern end of Ashburton.

 Mountain bike trails

 A mountain bike trail was built by Mountain Bike Ashburton alongside the Ashburton River.
 The loop track is 11.5 km long.

 Rugby

 Ashburton is home to the Mid Canterbury Rugby Union.
-Mid Canterbury play in the Heartland Championship.
+Mid Canterbury played in the National Provincial Championship (1976–2005) and are now in the Heartland Championship which commenced in 2006.
+Mid Canterbury have won: